joaohelio/kantox/README.md

 2. Set up environment variables:

-Create the following file and populate them with the respective environment variables:
+Create the following file and populate it with the respective environment variables:
 **.env**
 ```bash
 SECRET_KEY_BASE=SECRET